KBlixt/Emhanced/README.md

 #### Other

 it really shouldn't be more diffecult than clone, configure the config and run it with python3.
+IF you run into issues, please let me know.

 # Setting up the config